ramon213/django-graphbox/README.md

 > - Version 1.5.1 Fix bugs
 > - Version 1.5.2 Fix bugs
 > - Version 1.5.3 Add support for custom arguments by operation
+> - Version 1.5.4 Fix bugs
+> - Version 1.5.5 Fix bug on kwargs of the callbacks